-Shin Splints Advice
+Shin Splints Massage

 Read More >

-Shin Splints or Medial Tibial Stress Syndrome affects the inner (medial) aspect of the tibial bone, generally in the lower 1/3.
+Shin Splints or Medial Tibial Stress Syndrome affects the inner (medial) aspect of the tibial bone, generally in the lower 1/3 and surrounding muscles.
 There are slight anatomical differences in each person, but primarily the Soleus muscle, Posterior Tibialis muscle and the Flexor Hallucius Longus muscle attach to the medial aspect of the tibia.

-It is painful when walking or running, especially uphill or on hard surfaces and in mild cases, it is not unusual for the pain to ease and go away during a run before returning when you stop.
+It is painful when walking or running, mainly uphill or on hard surfaces.
+In mild cases, it is not unusual for the pain to ease and go away during a run before returning when you stop.
 As the condition deteriorates, it becomes constantly painful with impact activities.

-This can vary from walking to running, but increased volume, speed or intensity of impact activity can cause Shin Splints.
+This can vary from walking to running, but increased volume, speed or intensity of impact activity are primary causes.

 Poor hip control can overload the shin, and females are more likely than males to get medial tibial stress syndrome, according to Newman et al., 2013.

-A clinical assessment by a Physical Therapist of a Sports Doctor is the Gold Standard form of diagnosis for Shin Splints.
+A clinical assessment by a Physical Therapist or a Sports Doctor is the Gold Standard form of diagnosis for Shin Splints.
 A clinical interview is followed by a physical assessment of a patient’s foot control, strength and mobility.

-Shin Splints treatment should be multifaceted as one intervention is unlikely to resolve the symptoms.
+Shin Splint’s treatment should be multifaceted as one intervention is unlikely to resolve the symptoms.
 Treatment should be under the guidance of a Physical Therapist.